ibm-cloud-docs/netezza/webconsole/netezza-database-assistant.md

 ## Data privacy and opting out
 {: #assistant-data-privacy}

 When you interact with the Netezza database assistant, your questions and requests are processed by IBM watsonx Orchestrate, which is outside of your Netezza instance.
-Only the text that you input into the assistant gets processed by watsonx Orchestrate.
-None of your actual data or metrics leave your Netezza instance at any time.
+All communications between IBM watsonx Orchestrate and your Netezza instance are encrypted.

 To opt out of the Netezza database assistant, contact IBM Support.